-During the reporting period, the two attorneys with responsibility for ongoing our Office of Legal and Economic Research projects departed CFTC OIG for the private sector.
+In 2022, the two attorneys with responsibility for ongoing our Office of Legal and Economic Research projects departed CFTC OIG for the private sector.
 The two projects pending at the close of the last reporting period, White Paper Evaluating CFTC Experience with the Administrative Procedures Act, and White Paper Evaluating CFTC Experience with Digital Assets, have been suspended.